Today In History logo TIH

 1895

-John Wesley Hardin — who claimed to have killed over 40 men — was shot in the back of the head by off-duty constable John Selman in an El Paso saloon on August 19, 1895.
-Hardin had recently been released from prison after serving 15 years and had passed the Texas bar exam.
+John Wesley Hardin, who claimed to have killed over 40 men during the lawless post-Civil War years in Texas, was shot in the back of the head by off-duty constable John Selman in an El Paso saloon.
+Hardin had recently been released from a 15-year prison sentence during which he studied law and passed the Texas bar exam, only to return to drinking and gambling.
+His death ended the career of one of the most feared gunfighters of the American frontier and spared El Paso whatever trouble he was certain to cause.

 1903